 Nexus Dynamics

-Monitors through legal observation.
-Three attempts to restrict political use, three rejections by Zephyria's municipal code.
-Nexus cannot close the Hall without exposing the corporate control they deny exists.
+Monitors through legal observation — lobbyists attending public events, taking notes.
+Three attempts to restrict political use, three rejections under Zephyria's municipal code.

-- The Acoustic Recordings: The council chamber's acoustic dampening was upgraded in 2180 by a technician whose credentials traced to a Nexus subsidiary.
-The upgrade may have introduced monitoring capability.
-Tests have been inconclusive.
-The Remainder uses the chamber anyway — because the alternative is paranoia that prevents assembly, which is exactly what surveillance is designed to achieve.
+• The Acoustic Upgrade: The council chamber's dampening was upgraded in 2180 by a technician whose credentials traced back to a Nexus subsidiary.
+The upgrade may have improved privacy — or introduced monitoring capability.
+Two independent tests returned inconclusive results.
+The spokescouncil uses the chamber anyway, because the alternative is paranoia that prevents assembly, which is exactly what surveillance is designed to achieve.

-- The Basement: A sealed room predates the Hall's construction.
-Contents have never been inventoried.
-A Remainder working group has petitioned Zephyria's municipal government for access.
-The petition has been "under review" for three years.
-Whatever is in the basement, someone prefers it stays there.
+• The Basement: A sealed room beneath the Hall predates its construction — part of Zephyria's older infrastructure.
+Contents have never been inventoried by the current municipal government.
+A Remainder working group has petitioned for access for three years.
+The petition remains "under review."
+Whatever is behind that door, someone prefers it stays there.